 From 17-21 May, there will be elections at the University of Groningen.
 It is vital to have as many PhD candidates in the councils as possible, that is why we call for all PhDs to vote on a PhD candidate on the list!
 We call this the PhD Rally.
-To make it easy for you, we have placed them all on this page.
-If you are interested in meeting them, you can: on 17 May, GRIN organizes the PhD election debate, where we will discuss PhD issues with the candidates and the audience.
-Please sign up here!
+To make it easy for you, we have placed hem all on this page.
+On 17 May, GRIN organized the PhD election debate, where we discussed PhD issues with the candidates and the audience.

 Depending on the type of contract you have, you are eligible to vote for either the staff section or student section of the councils.
 Employed PhD candidates vote for the staff section and scholarship PhDs vote for the student section.
 More information on the elections can be found here.
 If you are interested in learning more about the role and responsibilities of the councils, you can find more information here.